pritpalc/rounders/README.md

+*rounders* is a musical competition web app where users sign up and create profiles about themselves and their musical preferences.
+Users get the opportunity to accept and send out challenges to other users to face off in singing competitions with specific song choices.

 # CPSC 436I
 #### Team X - Pritpal Chauhan, Manan Mehta, Ruben Gonzalez, Jie Lu, Jason Smith
 #### Hosted on [rounders.io](http://rounders.io/)